nuitrcs/r-intro-summer2019/README.md

 Find the downloaded .zip file on your computer, likely in your Downloads folder.
 Unzip it - usually by double-clicking.
 This will create a directory called r-intro-summer2019-master.
 Move this somewhere on your computer where you'll be able to find it, like your Documents folder.

-You should open the `Rproj` file named something like `rintro2019.Rproj` in this folder to open the materials as an RStudio project.
-Double-click on it from your Finder/File Explorer, or from RStudio, File menu > Open Project..., then navigate to the location of the file.
+**Double-click on `rintro2019.Rproj` to open the project.** Or from RStudio, File menu > Open Project..., then navigate to the location of the file.

 ### Option 2: RStudio Cloud